libgraviton/php-rql-parser/README.md

 This package adheres to [SemVer](http://semver.org/spec/v2.0.0.html) versioning.
 It will be considered stable after reaching 2.x since the initial 1.x release is considered too buggy at the moment.

+It uses a github version of [git-flow](http://nvie.com/posts/a-successful-git-branching-model/) in which new features and bugfixes must be merged to develop using a github pull request.
+It uses the standard git-flow naming conventions with the addition of a 'v' prefix to version tags.

 ## How to use

 Basically, this library consists of the following parts: